walterdejong/synctool/doc/chapter3.md

 3.12 Slow updates
 -----------------
 By default, synctool addresses the nodes in parallel, and they are running updates concurrently.
-In some cases, like when doing rolling upgrades, you will not want to have this parallelism.
-There are two easy ways around this.
+In some cases you might not want to have any parallelism.
+There are two easy ways around this;

     dsh --numproc=1 uptime
     dsh -p 1 uptime